radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 ![image description](images/create-backup-name.png)

-Next, set the back up destination by selecting the checkbox next to the desired storage location.
+Next, set the backup destination by selecting the checkbox next to the desired storage location.
 Multiple destinations can be selected at the same time.

 (**confirming with RL if other destinations will be available**)